WeissFi/weissfi-docs/docs/earn.md

 - 💸 **Passive Income** – Earn sustainable yield from borrower interest payments and liquidations.
 - 🧠 **Strategic Exposure** – Choose your preferred collateral pool based on your risk appetite.
-- ⚡ **Capital Efficiency** – Accumulate SUI at a discount while keeping full control of your DORI.
+- ⚡ **Capital Efficiency** – Accumulate collateral at a 10% discount while keeping full control of your DORI.

 > **Start earning today** and take advantage of decentralized finance on Sui.